RoyNkem/TicTacToe/README.md

 ## Contributing & Issues :computer:
 1. Fork the the project
-2. Create your feature branch (git checkout -b my-new-feature)
+2. Create your feature branch
-3. Make required changes and commit (git commit -am 'Add some feature')
+3. Make required changes and commit
-4. Push to the branch (git push origin my-new-feature)
+4. Push to the branch
 5. Create new Pull Request
 6. You can open an issue for support or suggestions